Registration Q & A

 1. Q: How can I enroll my Douglas High School Junior or Senior in the Dual Credit/Dual Enrollment program?

 A: Douglas High School juniors and seniors receive a special discount for dual enrollment courses.
-Some on- campus courses are free to students, and others are as low as $40 a credit.
 Dual enrollment allows DHS students to get a head start on college while saving money on tuition.
 Douglas students can work with their school counselor to get started.
 Learn more about Dual Credit in South Dakota

 Alternative Instruction Questions: